Doctor’s Note: Your Essential Guide to Keratosis Pilaris

 What is Keratosis Pilaris?

-Keratosis pilaris (KP), often called "chicken skin," is a common skin condition that causes tiny, rough bumps on the skin.
-These bumps are usually found on the upper arms, thighs, cheeks, or buttocks.
-They happen because of a buildup of keratin, a protein in hair, which blocks the hair follicles.
-While there is no cure for KP, it usually improves by age 30.
-Until then, proper skin care and treatments can help manage it.
+Keratosis pilaris (KP), also known as "chicken skin," is a common skin problem that causes small, rough bumps.
+These bumps often show up on the upper arms, thighs, cheeks, or buttocks.
+They happen when keratin, a protein in hair, builds up and clogs hair follicles.
+While KP doesn’t have a cure, it usually gets better by age 30.
+In the meantime, good skin care and treatments can help manage it.

 Keratosis Pilaris Graphic